 Very soon 2612.1 lost serial number.
 Breguet balance wheel is changed to flat one, stud barier is changed.
 This version of the movement is in those two watches:

 In 1992 when SU was splited to several independent countries, nothing important happened in the development of this movement.
 Only the SU on the backplate was removed and of course "Made in USSR" was replaced by "Made in Russia" in the dial of the watch.
 Example can be seen on this watch:

 Poljot was closed in 2002 and production of the 2612.1 was finished forever.
 A lot of brands bought old stocks of the movements, refurbished old movements etc. and continued with the production of the alarm watches with 2612.1 movements.
 So even in the new watches old kind of 2612.1 movements can be found.
 I have for example a new Strela watch which was issued in 2018, but has a movement with SU stamp on the bridge:

-The best example is Alexander Shorokoff Tchaikovsky watch (an also another model called Glockner), where old 2612.1 was totaly reassembled, gilded, improved (hammer does not strike on a pin but on a backcase and by this small inovation case can be waterproof sealed - only in Tschaikovsky, Glocker has a standard pin).
+The best example is Alexander Shorokoff Tchaikovsky watch (and also another model called Glockner), where old 2612.1 was totaly reassembled, gilded, improved (hammer does not strike on a pin but on a backcase and by this small inovation case can be waterproof sealed - only in Tschaikovsky, Glocker has a standard pin).

 Other watches in my collection are watches of a different brands.

 Operating instructions are identical to AS1475, so check manual for A.Schild manual winding waches.
 The ONLY difference is that alarm in 2612 rings if upper crown is in position 0 and is deactivated in position 1, so oposite to AS1475.